peteroupc/peteroupc.github.io/graphicsapi.md

 ## 3-D Graphics

+Unlike with today's programmable "shaders", classic 3-D video-game graphics support only simple capabilities for real-time rendering of three-dimensional scenes.

+The [**classic-graphics specification**](https://peteroupc.github.io/graphics.html) recognizes the following [**3-D graphics capabilities**](https://peteroupc.github.io/graphics.html#3_D_Graphics) as within its spirit:

+- Z buffering (depth buffering).
+- Bilinear filtering.
+- Flat shading and Gouraud shading.
+- Perspective correction.
+- Per-vertex specular highlighting.
+- Per-vertex depth-based fog.
+- Line drawing.
+- Two-texture blending.
+- Edge antialiasing (smoothing).
+- MIP mapping.
+- Source and destination alpha blending.

+The _PC 99 System Design Guide_ sections 14.27 to 14.34 (except for the screen resolution, frame rate, and double buffering requirements) are also in scope.

+Stencil buffers, bump mapping, environment mapping, and three- or four-texture blending are borderline capabilities.

 The following are potential C-language functions a lean graphics API can have.
-The API may have any or all of these functions, depending on its needs:
+The API may have any or all of these functions, depending on its needs.

     DrawTrianglesOneTex(State3D *state, float* vertices, uint32_t numvertices,
        uint32_t * indices, uint32_t numindices, Texture *texture);

 Draws a sequence of triangles.
 The `vertices` array is a rectangular array of numbers organized into "vertex blocks".
 The number of `float`s pointed to must equal the number of `float`s per vertex block times `numvertices`.
-The number of indices (`numindices`) must be a multiple of 3.
+The number of indices (`numindices`) must be a multiple of 3. `float` is a number in IEEE 754 binary32 format.

 > **Note:** As given in the classic graphics specification, the number of vertices per frame should be no more than 38,400 for a screen resolution of 640 &times; 480.

 There are several possibilities for "vertex blocks":

 - Each "vertex block" has eight `float` values: the x-, y-, and z-coordinates; the normal vector's X, Y, and Z components; and the texture coordinates (U and V).
-- Each "vertex block" has five `float` values: the x-, y-, and z-coordinates; and a color's red, green, and blue values, each ranging from 0 through 1.
-This is for games that render only triangles without textures.
 - Each "vertex block" has five `float` values: the x-, y-, and z-coordinates; and the two texture coordinates.
 This is for games that render only textured triangles.

 `state` is the 3-D graphics state, to be determined.
 This state will include the game's frame buffer, and possibly additional parameters yet to be determined.